palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 specifically indicated as unsafe.
 By default, row components and named columns are assumed unsafe unless specifically indicated as safe.

-Note that the ambit of this method does not extend to the table name itself.
+Note that specifying named components as safe by default does not also make the table name considered safe.

 Index-specific Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~